UWCNuclear/UbuntuSetUp/README.md

 **Step 4.**	Install Ubuntu 20 through the Microsoft Store or https://www.microsoft.com/en-za/p/ubuntu-2004-lts/9n6svws3rx71?rtc=1 (you don't have to sign in unless you are using a VPN)

 **Step 5.**	Set up username and password in the Ubuntu terminal.
 Do not close the window until you have a username and password set up.
-(For safety reasons, the password does not show up as you type it.)
+(The password does not show up as you type it.)

 **Step 6.**	To update librairies, paste (by using the right click of your mouse pad or middle click of your mouse) the following commands in the terminal: